 As healthcare costs continue to rise, lawmakers and insurance companies are constantly working together to balance the cost of care for beneficiaries with keeping the Medicare Trust Fund from going into bankruptcy.
 It’s hard to know what the future holds for both beneficiaries and taxpayers who fund their care.
 Doctors are constantly having to tailor their services to provide Medicare recipients access to care while still fitting in to new rules, reforms, and costs of service.
 With all of these changes happening on a routine basis, it can be difficult for beneficiaries to navigate as well, and for them to find plans that best fit their medical needs while balancing affordability into the equation.

-Oftentimes, recipients get hit with surprises in their bill and coverage when they need it the most, and are unable to change it.
-There are so many details and difficulties to enrolling, navigating the system, and keeping up with what plan will be right for you.
+There are so many details and complexities to enrolling, navigating the system, and keeping up with what plan will be right for you.
 Opportunities to save money may go amiss, and certain coverage needs may be overlooked.
 Don’t go it alone.
-Get a quote and talk to an insurance specialist today.
+Get a quote and talk to a licensed insurance agent today.